-As a result, I’m often quiet.
-My mind is constantly racing, and in a food service job, there is always a lot going on — often too much for my mind and body to handle.
-So I revert to my introverted self, a defense mechanism against the many affronts to my sensitive senses.
+As a result, I’m often quiet at work.
+My mind is constantly racing, and in a food service job, there’s always a lot going on — usually too much for my mind and body to handle.
+For introverts and HSPs, the battle against overstimulation is real, and it happens almost every day.
+Being quiet helps me find a measure of calm.
+It’s also a defense mechanism against the many affronts to my sensitive senses.

-In between my nervous laughter, I said something along the lines of, “I don’t know,” and “thanks,” trying to enjoy his flattery for a moment.
-But it was only a moment, because then he said the ill-fated words: “You know, it’s probably because you’re too quiet.”
+In between my nervous laughter, I said something along the lines of, “I don’t know,” and “thanks,” trying to enjoy his flattery for a moment, something I rarely allow myself to do.
+But it was only a moment, because then he said those dreaded words: “You know, it’s probably because you’re too quiet.”

 Being Quiet Is Who I Am

-Maybe my reluctance is due to a lack of positive responses from other people when I do speak my mind, or maybe it’s because saying something for me makes me feel like I do when I receive a compliment: awkward.
+Maybe my reluctance is due to a lack of positive responses from other people when I do speak my mind, or maybe it’s because saying something makes me feel like I do when I receive a compliment: awkward.
 But I do wish I’d said something to my coworker because being quiet is not a flaw — it can be a strength.

 I wish I’d told my coworker that there’s nothing wrong with being quiet.